Haunted Lives: True Ghost Stories: Episode 2 (a.k.a. Real Ghosts III)

-In Double Oak, Texas near Dallas, Bob Clanton rules his family with an angry fist.
-He critiques the work of his sons and pushes the boundaries of their patience.
-After Crashed his motorcycle into a truck thus Killing Him, his family notices the eyes open on his corpse before he is buried.
-Shortly.
-Bob's ghost is back to terrorize the family, but a psychic reveals he just wants forgiveness.
+In Double Oak, Texas, domineering Bob Clanton rules his family with an iron fist.
+He harshly critiques his sons and constantly tests their patience.
+Bob dies in a motorcycle accident; as Bob is being buried, his family notices his corpse suddenly open its eyes.
+Soon, Bob's ghost is back to haunt the family, but a psychic explains he is just seeking forgiveness.